huaweicloud/terraform-provider-huaweicloud/docs/data-sources/dis_partition.md

 ## Argument Reference

 * `region` - (Optional) The region in which to obtain the partitions.
-If omitted, the provider-level region will work as default.
+If omitted, the provider-level region will be used.

 * `stream_name` -
   (Required)